 For the SageView Foundation, Kathryn’s dream is for it to be a contagious part of our corporate culture.
 Kathryn believes that sharing experiences from the heart with the people you work with deepens the community that exists in a corporate setting.
 Over the years, Kathryn has come to develop the philosophy that one must balance the giving of their time with the resources they are stewards of.
 This includes a responsibility to family, friends, and both the local and global community.

 Kathryn lives in Laguna Niguel and has two grown children.
-Her daughter is in marketing and her son attends USC.
+Her daughter is a high school art teacher and her son works as a real estate analyst in New York City.
 In addition to travel, Kathryn enjoys her book club, the beach and decorating.